overqint/erc20_nnn/README.md

 The 999.9 token (NNN) is asset-backed by LBMA certified gold.
 100 NNN constitute 1g of gold.
 The token allows tokenholders to exchange it for physical gold

+## Audit

+Thanks for Red4Sec Team
 ## Technical Information

 Upgradable ERC20 Contract

 Using OpenZeppelin contracts.

+Thanks for the outstanding work that openzeppelin puts into it's contract and the great and near instant support from their team.

 ### Deploying Proxy